Methamphetamine: Pharmacokinetics

 The bioavailability of methamphetamine is 67% orally, 79% intranasally, 67 to 90% via inhalation (smoking), and 100% intravenously.
 Following oral administration, methamphetamine is well-absorbed into the bloodstream, with peak plasma methamphetamine concentrations achieved in approximately 3.13–6.3 hours post ingestion.
 Methamphetamine is also well absorbed following inhalation and following intranasal administration.
 Because of the high lipophilicity of methamphetamine due to its methyl group, it can readily move through the blood–brain barrier faster than other stimulants, where it is more resistant to degradation by monoamine oxidase.
 The amphetamine metabolite peaks at 10–24 hours.
 Methamphetamine is excreted by the kidneys, with the rate of excretion into the urine heavily influenced by urinary pH.
 When taken orally, 30–54% of the dose is excreted in urine as methamphetamine and 10–23% as amphetamine.
 Following IV doses, about 45% is excreted as methamphetamine and 7% as amphetamine.
 The elimination half-life of methamphetamine varies with a range of 5–30 hours, but it is on average 9 to 12 hours in most studies.
 The elimination half-life of methamphetamine does not vary by route of administration, but is subject to substantial interindividual variability.

 CYP2D6, dopamine β-hydroxylase, flavin-containing monooxygenase 3, butyrate-CoA ligase, and glycine N-acyltransferase are the enzymes known to metabolize methamphetamine or its metabolites in humans.
 The primary metabolites are amphetamine and 4-hydroxymethamphetamine; other minor metabolites include: 4-hydroxyamphetamine, 4-hydroxynorephedrine, 4-hydroxyphenylacetone, benzoic acid, hippuric acid, norephedrine, and phenylacetone, the metabolites of amphetamine.
 Among these metabolites, the active sympathomimetics are amphetamine, 4‑hydroxyamphetamine, 4‑hydroxynorephedrine, 4-hydroxymethamphetamine, and norephedrine.
 Methamphetamine is a CYP2D6 inhibitor.

 The main metabolic pathways involve aromatic para-hydroxylation, aliphatic alpha- and beta-hydroxylation, N-oxidation, N-dealkylation, and deamination.
 The known metabolic pathways include:

 Detection in biological fluids

 Methamphetamine and amphetamine are often measured in urine or blood as part of a drug test for sports, employment, poisoning diagnostics, and forensics.
 Chiral techniques may be employed to help distinguish the source of the drug to determine whether it was obtained illicitly or legally via prescription or prodrug.
-Chiral separation is needed to assess the possible contribution of levomethamphetamine, which is an active ingredients in some OTC nasal decongestants, toward a positive test result.
+Chiral separation is needed to assess the possible contribution of levomethamphetamine, which is an active ingredient in some OTC nasal decongestants, toward a positive test result.
 Dietary zinc supplements can mask the presence of methamphetamine and other drugs in urine.